Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?: Discussion

-As a final note, even in the hypothesis of recitation, both Codex and Copilot remain highly sensitive to our variations.
-RQ1 results also show that the results of Leetcode are closed to HumanEval and far from being perfect (around 40\%).
+As a final and important remark, it should be noted that \emph{even in the hypothesis of recitation, both Codex and Copilot remain highly sensitive to our variations of prompts and temperatures}.
+RQ1 results also show that the results of Leetcode are closed to HumanEval and far from being perfect (around 40\%). }

 \textbf{Fine-tuning code assistants.} Prompt and temperature, though impactful, are not necessarily controlled by the same people.
-Temperature and other hyperparameters are often fixed and chosen by the entity that proposes the language model (e.g., OpenAI).
+Temperature and other hyper-parameters are often fixed and chosen by the entity that proposes the language model (e.g., OpenAI).
 From this regard, we have shown that on our datasets (algorithmic problems) the temperature of Copilot is worth tuning to improve the user experience.
 Our findings therefore push organizations to enhance language model configuration.
 On the other hand, the variation of the prompt -- the way the query is formulated -- is chosen by the end user of the model.
 Our results show that there is no systematic actionable strategy to reformulate, refine, or expand prompts.
 On the contrary, some prompt variations are effective for a limited set of problems, but not all.
 Owing to our findings, we cannot recommend a one-size-fits-all recipe when re-writing prompts.

 In fact, there is a tradeoff to find between user effort and performance.
 A possibility, for instance, is to give the control of the temperature to the end user of the model (as in Codex).
 From this perspective, the general recommendations of RQ4 about the temperature can be followed.
 Though it can improve performance, tuning the temperature requires further effort and expertise for an uncertain result.
 Another possibility is to envision automated tools that can leverage both prompt variations and temperature to generate a certain number of programs.
 As shown in RQ5, it is an open problem to find effective heuristics to automatically tune \emph{per-problem}.
 The result would be a set of candidate programs.
+Another open challenge is then how to present to users $k$ generated programs (based on $k$ prompt variations or $k$ generations of the language model).
+The promise for users is to review proposed solutions and find a suited program, but it would require more cognitive effort.
+A promising direction is to filter out the $k$ programs based on some criteria (well-formedness, ability to pass the test suite, complexity metric).
+We leave it as future work.